josephlee188/Data-for-PLOS-Comp.-Biol.-publication/README.md

 ## Paper title : Neighbor-enhanced diffusivity in dense, cohesive cell populations

 ### Authors : Hyun Gyu Lee, Kyoung J. Lee*
-Department of physics, Korea Univeristy, Korea
+Department of physics, Korea Univeristy, Seoul, South Korea

 MATLAB .mat files for the trajectories of MDA-MB-231 cells, and simulated cells.
 The .m files contain analysis codes for the paper.